-Important: To round-trip your file, you and your accountant must be on the same version of QuickBooks.
-So if you are using QuickBooks for Mac 2014, your accountant must be on some 2014 version of QuickBooks for Windows.
+Important: To round-trip your file, we recommend that you and your accountant be on the same version of QuickBooks.
+So, if you are using QuickBooks for Mac 2015, your accountant should be on some 2015 version of QuickBooks for Windows.
 Also, you cannot work in your company file while your accountant has it.
 (Well, technically you can, but when you open the file your accountant sends back, you end up losing any changes you've made in your copy of the file.)